 One of our friendly office team will meet you at your hotel this morning and transfer you back to Sligo where you can catch one of the frequent trains to Dublin.
 Alternatively, we will drop you at Knock Airport where there are multiple daily flights to many UK and European airports.
 (B)

 This self guided cycling trip features accommodations chosen for their excellent location, service and comfort.
 Expect small, comfortable and characterful lodgings.
 You will have the choice between cosy B&Bs or 3-star family-run hotels or guesthouses, with options in towns or rural communities.
 Accommodation rooming is a choice of double or twin rooms, which are en-suite with a shower.

 Each morning, enjoy a homemade breakfast of your choice at your accommodation.
 We will provide local suggestions for lunches and dinners, to be taken according to your own preferences.

-An avid cyclist and hiker, Patricia enjoys exploring Ireland’s wild landscapes every chance she gets u2013 she particularly loves the under-appreciated regions of Mayo, Connemara, Sligo and Donegal.
+An avid cyclist and hiker, Patricia enjoys exploring Ireland’s wild landscapes every chance she gets.
+She particularly loves the under-appreciated regions of Mayo, Connemara, Sligo and Donegal.
 Having spent nearly a decade in the hospitality industry, Patricia is an expert on Ireland’s luxury and unique accommodations.
-As Wilderness Ireland’s General Manager and head of the sales team, Patricia is ready to help make your Irish adventure spectacular! – Patricia Doe
+As Wilderness Ireland’s General Manager and head of the sales team, Patricia is ready to help make your Irish adventure spectacular!